rkrdovrgs/ts-moq/README.md

-# ts-moq
+# Typescript Moq
-Typescript Moq - Helpers to create mocks for unit testing typescript applications
+Helpers to create mocks for unit testing typescript applications

+Work in progress...